pryley/site-reviews/readme.txt

 1. The "All Reviews" page.
 2. The "Edit Review" page.
 3. Site Reviews provides Gutenberg blocks, Elementor Widgets, and Shortcodes.
-4. Premioum addons provide additional functionality to Site Reviews
+4. Premium addons provide additional functionality to Site Reviews
 5. Site Reviews provides a Help page with complete shortcode documentation and answers to frequently asked questions.
 6. General settings.
 7. Settings for displaying reviews.